-Product / Packaging disposal Containers may still present a chemical hazard/ danger when empty.
+Containers may still present a chemical hazard/ danger when empty.
 Return to supplier for reuse/ recycling if possible.
-Otherwise: If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill.
+Otherwise: • If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill.
 Where possible retain label warnings and SDS and observe all notices pertaining to the product.
-DO NOT allow wash water from cleaning or process equipment to enter drains.
-It may be necessary to collect all wash water for treatment before disposal.
+Product / Packaging DO NOT allow wash water from cleaning or process equipment to enter drains. disposal It may be necessary to collect all wash water for treatment before disposal.
 In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
 Where in doubt contact the responsible authority.
 Recycle wherever possible or consult manufacturer for recycling options.
-Consult State L and Waste Authority for disposal Where in doubt contact the responsible authority.
+Consult State Land Waste Authority for disposal.
+Bury or incinerate residue at an approved site.
+Recycle containers if possible, or dispose of in an authorised landfill.

-SECTION 14 TRANSPORT INFORMATION
+SECTION 14 Transport information